TigreGotico/ovos-transcription-validator-plugin/README.md

   e.g., [OpenAI API](https://platform.openai.com/), [Ollama](https://ollama.ai) running locally, or another custom
   server).
 * You must have a supported model already available on your chosen LLM server.
-* The api_key sk-xxxx is a placeholder for the default public server and will likely not work.
-You should replace it with a valid key if you intend to use that server, or configure your own local LLM.
 * The plugin can adapt to different languages based on the LLM's capabilities and training.

 ---